Planning Your Windows 10 Deployment: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 1810 or later

 Meeting Windows 10 Security Priorities

-You can use Workspace ONE UEM to establish user trust, assess the device posture, enforce conditional access, and enable data loss prevention.
+You can use Workspace ONE UEM to establish user trust, assess the device posture, and enable data loss prevention.

 Figure: Security Priorities for the Modern Digital Workspace